 Add the remaining milk mixture half a cup at a time, while continuously mixing.

-Once everything if fully combined and slightly cooled, pour the mixture through a strainer into another bowl.
-This will make for a very smooth pastry cream and ensure there is no cooked egg in the mixture.
+Once everything is fully combined and slightly cooled but still warm, pour the mixture through a fine mesh strainer into another bowl.
+This will make for a very smooth pastry cream.

 Then chill until ready to use, at least two hours or overnight.